Adam Firestorm: 2007–2009

 Firestorm's wrestling appearances (all non-physical) were few after his injury.
-In September 2007, El Antorcha made a surprise return, appearing in the corner of El Phantasmo at an All Star Wrestling event in Comox, BC.
-El Antorcha also appeared on a December 2007 wrestling event in Victoria, BC.
+In September 2007, El Antorcha made a surprise return, appearing in the corner of El Phantasmo at an All Star Wrestling event in Comox, British Columbia.
+El Antorcha also appeared on a December 2007 wrestling event in Victoria, British Columbia.

 He instead focused on video production (he attended film school at the Southern Alberta Institute of Technology in Calgary, Alberta), and assisting various promoters and wrestlers with promotional materials and websites.
-Firestorm lived in Victoria, BC with his wife and son, where he operated his own video production company, Firestorm Video Production.
+Firestorm lived in Victoria, British Columbia, with his wife and son, where he operated his own video production company, Firestorm Video Production.
 He also co-hosted the Ringside Live internet radio show with Ian Hamilton every Friday night.

 In September 2009 Dykes was severely injured when a van he was a passenger in collided with a 600 lb elk on Vancouver Island.
 As he later wrote in his blog, "[We] are all very lucky.
 And I can joke that I took an elk's butt to the face and lived to talk about [it]... even perhaps comment on any recent meals he had eaten.
 When you look at what was left of the van, you can see how very close I came to being killed."

 Dykes died on November 5, 2009, from an apparent suicide due to his suffering from depression.